dotnet/runtime/src/mono/wasm/features.md

 For more details please see [documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop).

-## Embedding in existing applications
+## Embedding dotnet in existing JavaScript applications

-You can also explore simple sample of dotnet as [React component](https://github.com/maraf/dotnet-wasm-react).

 The npm tool chains usual in the JavaScript community are not well integrated with the MSBuild tool chain of the dotnet.
 Your project will need to handle both build systems.

-You will need pass output of the MSBuild from the `AppBundle` folder for the npm toolchain to process and host is on your web server with the other assets of your application.
+You will need pass output of the MSBuild from the `AppBundle` folder for the npm toolchain to process and host it on your web server with the other assets of your application.

+You can also explore simple sample of dotnet as [React component](https://github.com/maraf/dotnet-wasm-react).

 # Downloaded assets